 Dr. Marty Chalfie: Sure, I would be happy to.
 I’m Marty Chalfie I’m a University Professor at Columbia University in the Department of Biological Sciences, I have a prize in Chemistry but I am biologist.
 I wanted to say a few things, most of which has already been said by Rich and Randy, but I wanted to say a little bit why I am one of the 109 Laureates that have signed onto this, I think there are two basic reasons.
 The first is I’m very worried about the procedure that groups such as Greenpeace have used to promote their agenda, which are basically in my opinion, misinformation and a development of fear.
 And, they have consistently ignored the scientific data, which both Rich and Randy have mentioned.
 And, I think that was one of the reasons, I signed and I suspect many of the other people that have signed also added their names.

 The other thing is the health concerns.
 Just to amplify something that Randy said when he talked about human insulin, before the recombinant human insulin started to be produced, the first insulin that was given to people was derived from cows, and this lead to allergic reactions and other negative reactions to the product, this production of insulin in a more controlled way, a defined way, aided health because it didn’t have these side effects.
 And one other…..so especially with regard to Golden Rice, when we have a clear need for a way to help so many people in the world to have this repeatedly balked by a series of changing objections.
-First, the objection was made that Golden Rice did not make enough Beta Carotene, and then, after it was improved to produce more Beta Carotene, suddenly it was dangerous because it was producing too much, even though the only way you could get even coming close to some sort of bad dose of this, might be to eat 20 to 40 bowls of rice, something that is not really happening a day.
+First, the objection was made that Golden Rice did not make enough Beta Carotene, and then, after it was improved to produce more Beta Carotene, suddenly it was dangerous because it was producing too much, even though the only way you could get even coming close to some sort of bad dose of this, might be to eat 20 to 40 bowls of rice, something that is not really happening in one day.
 All of these things are changing arguments that are meant simply to stop something that could be really helpful for a large number of people, and that again, is the reason that I wanted to add this.